 Do you aim to win ten titles before retiring?

-"No, these are made up rumors.
-I told you, I'll keep going as long as we have fun".
+"No, these are made-up rumours.
+I told you, I'll keep going as long as we are having fun".

 Will you then try other avenues, like the 24 Hours of Le Mans?